knpuniversity/symfonycon-frontend/README.md

 - npm install grunt-contrib-requirejs --save-dev
 - added the requirejs with a copy-and-paste config from our build.js
 - npm install jshint-stylish --save-dev
+- removed requirejs uglification and used the uglify task
+- made a default task to run everything!

 Compass
 -------